-We are a survey-led contractor, which means we never quote from a postcode and a photograph.
+For buildings near the West Sussex coast, keeping salt-laden air from shortening a serviceable roof’s life is paramount.
+We are a survey-led contractor.
+That means we won’t quote from a postcode and a photograph.
 Every recommendation we make for a Chichester roof starts with someone actually standing on it.

 Each of those substrates needs a different preparation regime and a different coating chemistry.
-A product that performs well on profiled steel is the wrong answer on weathered fibre cement, which is exactly why the survey comes first.
+A product that performs well on profiled steel is the wrong answer on weathered fibre cement.
+That’s exactly why the survey comes first.

 We begin with a conversation about the building, its age, its known leaks and how it is used.
 Then we carry out a physical roof survey: condition of sheets or membrane, state of fixings and laps, gutters, rooflights, and any signs of trapped moisture.
 Only then do we specify a system, with preparation, repairs and coating set out in plain English so you can see what you are paying for and why.